Testimonio

 And they that had eaten were about five thousand men, beside women and children.

-The path Jesus walked to be crucified is called "Via Dolorosa", which translates to "Way of Grief" or "Way of Suffering".
+The path Jesus walked to His crucifixion is known as the "Via Dolorosa," which translates to "Way of Grief" or "Way of Suffering."

 And he released unto them him that for sedition and murder was cast into prison, whom they had desired; but he delivered Jesus to their will.

-In his short life and ministry, Jesus Christ has changed the trajectory of the world.
-For Christians, Jesus is the symbol of hope, love, and compassion.
-He is the foundation of the Christian church and the Christian belief.
+In His short life and ministry of roughly 3.5 years, Jesus Christ changed the trajectory of the world forever.
+For Christians, Jesus is the ultimate symbol of hope, love, and compassion.
+He is the foundation of the Christian church and the cornerstone of our belief.

 God bless!